AustrianOakvn/Shell_scripting_learning/README.md

 echo "I will create you a file called ${USER_NAME}_file" touch "${USER_NAME}_file"
 ```
 The quotes around ensure that if user enter "Steve Parker", the the argument pass to touch would be Steve and Parker file, which produce 2 separated files.

+## Acknowledgement
+I followed the tutorial from: [Link](https://www.shellscript.sh/)